michalkonecny/aern/pages/installation-from-source.md

 mathjax: on
 ---

 The specific parts of these instructions are applicable only to a Debian/Ubuntu Linux.

-Nevertheless, these instructions should be easy to adapt to any modern desktop operating system.
+Nevertheless, these instructions should be adaptable to any modern desktop operating system.

 ----